Sleep Hygiene: how to sleep better

 Is your mattress stopping you from sleeping?

 If you’ve tried the above tips and tricks and are still struggling to sleep then it may be your mattress that needs attention.
-If you’ve had your mattress a number of years it may be that it’s starting to give up the ghost.
+If you’ve had your mattress a number of years, 7 plus, it may be that it’s starting to give up the ghost.
 Most entry-level mattresses have an average shelf life of 3-5 years, especially memory foam and synthetic mattresses.

 Most people are sleeping on the incorrect spring tension; wrongly sold by retailers